iancovert/Agmarknet/README.md

 ## How it was obtained

 I downloaded the data in June 2017.
-At of today (July 6th, 2017) it's not possible to download more than one day's data at once.
-To cope with this I used the Python packages Mechanize and BeautifulSoup, and deployed a script on Google Cloud.
+At this time (July 6th, 2017) it's not possible to download more than one day's data at once.
+To cope with this I used the Python packages Mechanize and BeautifulSoup and deployed a script on Google Cloud.

+The repository is not being continually updated with new data.